-The Lion King returns to the West End at the Lyceum Theatre, on 29th July 2021.
+The Lion King is playing the West End at the Lyceum Theatre.

 Set against the majesty of the Serengeti Plains and to the evocative rhythms of Africa, this spectacular production explodes with glorious colours, stunning effects and enchanting music.
 At its heart is the powerful and moving story of Simba – the epic adventure of his journey from wide-eyed cub to his destined role as King of the Pridelands.